marti5ini/ci-over-time/README.md

 # Citation

-If you use `our practical framework` in your research, please cite our paper:
+If you use `our causal VAR framework` in your research, please cite our paper:

 ```
 @inproceedings{